Arkansas Birth Injury Lawyers

 - Severe bleeding: Traumatic birth can result from the use of assistive instruments, as well as repeated attempts at vaginal delivery when a baby is unable to fit through the birth canal.
 This can also occur if labor drugs are overused, resulting in contractions that continue when attempts at vaginal delivery have already failed.
 If a baby has a period of oxygen deprivation, this destabilizes the cell membranes in brain cells, making brain bleeds much more likely.
 Medical staff should be following standards of care in mitigating the risk of underlying health conditions and complications that can cause brain bleeds and resulting damage.

-The Arkansas birth injury attorneys at our law firm focus solely on birth injury cases, which means that we have a thorough knowledge of the complex medical content associated with birth injury cases, plus top-notch, award-winning medical, economic and forensics experts at our side.
-Contact us online for a free consultation or call us at 888-419-2229.
+The Arkansas birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) focus solely on birth injury cases, which means that we have a thorough knowledge of the complex medical content associated with birth injury cases, plus top-notch, award-winning medical, economic and forensics experts at our side.
+Contact us online with questions 24/7.
+We do not charge any fees for the entire legal process unless we win.

 Free Case Review | Available 24/7 | No Fee Until We Win